Danyaruko/Algorithms_Labs/Lab6/README.md

 ## Algorithm

-Since head-on formation of word chains is quite complex, we create a dictionary instead where each word from vocabulary has an integer as a value that represents word's index in a word chain, and then iterate through the vocabulary, deriving new words and seeing whether they are on the list.
-If they actually are, the index of current word changes to index of the new one plus one, if it is greater than the current index.
-In the end, the highest index would be the length of the longest word chain.
+Since head-on formation of word chains is quite complex, we create a dictionary instead where each word from vocabulary has an integer as a value that represents maximum length of a word chain that starts with this word(max len further), and then iterate through the vocabulary, deriving new words and seeing whether they are on the list.
+If they actually are, the max len of current word changes to max len of the new one plus one, if it is greater than the current max len.
+In the end, the highest max len would be the length of the longest word chain.

 <b>Complexity = O(N \* L)</b>, where L - length of the longest word